dunstontc/learn-go/code/Kernighan/tgpl/notes/06-Methods.md

 Go has only one mechanism to control the visibility of names: capitalized identifiers are exported from the package in which they are defined, and uncapitalized names are not.
 The same mechanism that limits access to members of a package also limits access to the fields of a struct or the methods of a type.
 As a consequence, to encapsulate an object, we must make it a struct.

-That’s the reason the `IntSet` type from the previous section was declared as a struct type even though it has only a single field:
+That's the reason the `IntSet` type from the previous section was declared as a struct type even though it has only a single field:
 ```go
   type IntSet struct {
       words []uint64
   }
 ```
-We could instead define `IntSet` as a slice type as follows, though of course we’d have to replace each occurrence of `s.words` by `*s` in its methods:
+We could instead define `IntSet` as a slice type as follows, though of course we'd have to replace each occurrence of `s.words` by `*s` in its methods:
 ```go
   type IntSet []uint64
 ```